 That raises some questions, wouldn’t you think?
 Did Wendell Courtney not advise The Second Mile of this information?
 At the very least, representing both Penn State and The Second Mile would be a tremendous conflict of interest in this instance.
 It also begs the question, precisely how is Courtney connected to Penn State and The Second Mile and the people associated in both?
 It sure looks Wendell Courtney and Graham Spanier, the now former president of Penn State University, were pretty well acquainted, from the looks of a 2007 photo that has surfaced.

 One thing seems imminent: Jerry Sandusky’s behavior, by all accounts, was quite bold and brazen.
 It would appear that numerous individuals suspected or knew something sinister was taking place.
-It has yet to be revealed just how many…and what, if anything, they did to attempt to stop him — or what was done to cover up his crimes.
+It has yet to be revealed just how many…and what, if anything, they did to attempt to stop him — or what may have been done to cover up his crimes.
 I would imagine that it’s possible that no one covered up for Sandusky — but from what we’ve heard so far, it doesn’t seem likely.